 The report also showed the percentage increase for specific areas and property types.
 Increases were high in all areas but, interestingly, Toronto showed the lowest growth rate at 24.1%, while South Simcoe County produced the biggest rise in sale prices at 35.2%.

-It’s just the latest eye-popping increase in the red-hot Toronto housing market but there was also a significant increase in sales activity, suggesting that those rising prices aren’t deterring buyers.
+It’s just the latest eye-popping increase in GTA house prices amidst a red-hot Toronto housing market but there was also a significant increase in sales activity, suggesting that those rising prices aren’t deterring buyers.
 In March 2016, the board reported 10,3260 sales through its MLS® System but that number rose to 12,077 last month, a 17.7% increase.